FreeSurfer

 $ export SUBJECTS_DIR=/gpfs/home/YOURFSUID/path/to/output

-variable, as if you don't, you will get write permission errors due to FreeSurfer defaulting to the location it is installed in, which is not writable.
-Change YOURFSUID/path/to/output
+You need to define the SUBJECTS_DIR variable, as if you don't, you will get write permission errors due to FreeSurfer defaulting to the location it is installed in, which is not writable.
+Change YOURFSUID/path/to/output in the SUBJECTS_DIR to your FSUID followed by the file path where you want the output to go.

 Once the FreeSurfer setup is complete, you can use FreeSurfer as shown in the documentation.
-For detailed usage information, refer to the official documentation.
-The official documentation also has a wealth of tutorials available.

-Running FreeSurfer in Parallel
+Running FreeSurfer in Parallel#

 The primary method of running FreeSurfer in parallel is to use the GNU Parallel library.
 Instructions on how to run commands in parallel can be found at this FreeSurfer Tutorial site.
 Below is a sample Slurm Script for the "recon-all" tool: